Moonstroke/YABFI/README.md

 ### Presentation

-The current implementation has a low static memory footprint (it uses 64 KiB of memory).
+The current implementation has a low memory footprint: it uses 48 KiB of dynamically-allocated memory and a negligible amount of static memory.
 The counterpart is that the program's data is capped at 32 KiB (32768 unsigned octets exactly), and the loop depth is limited to 512 levels of nesting.
-The pogram only uses dynamic memory to store the program if it is being read from a file (passing a code string on the command-line means no dynamic memory is allocated).
+The Brainfuck source is copied in additional dynamic memory only if it is being read from a file (passing a code string on the command-line means no dynamic memory is allocated for it).

 Proper bound-checking is also implemented to provide a safe program, and various result codes are used by the executable interpreter to identify the source of